 (CNN) — Dubai is growing again, and again it's building into the sea.

-Global investment company Dubai Holding unveiled this week plans for Marsa Al Arab, a four million square feet pair of man-made islands either side of the Burj Al Arab Jumeirah, the city's iconic sail-shaped hotel.
+Global investment company Dubai Holding has plans for Marsa Al Arab, a four million square feet pair of man-made islands either side of the Burj Al Arab Jumeirah, the city's iconic sail-shaped hotel.

 The project, estimated to cost $1.72 billion, will add 1.4 miles of beach to Dubai's coastline.
-With ground breaking scheduled for June, Dubai Holding say the islands will be completed late 2020.
+Dubai Holding say the islands will be completed late 2020.

-Geared towards tourists, one island will include family-friendly resorts, a 2.5 million square-foot marine park and a custom built 1,700-seat theater, home to the Middle East's first Cirque du Soleil show.
+Geared toward the travel crowd, one island will include family-friendly resorts, a 2.5 million square-foot marine park and a custom built 1,700-seat theater, home to the Middle East's first Cirque du Soleil show.
 It will also house 300 seafront apartments.

 The second, private island is set to host 14- luxury villas and marina for residents, along with a boutique hotel.